St Anthony's Catholic Primary School

 Our training is geared to ensuring that we have a safe and happy school where each child makes progress.
 We are conscious of our pupil’s attainment so we regularly analysis pupil data, as well as considering our internal tracking system so we can consider the progress of all cohorts within the school.
 We make comparisons with schools both locally and nationally to assist us in identifying areas of improvement and help us to consolidate areas in which we exceed.

 We have appointed a number of link governor roles.
-Each governor is required to attend the school termly to report on their area of interest and to circulate a report (completed in accordance with the Local Authority guidance) to all members of the Body of Governors, the Head teacher and our Local Authority clerk.
+Each governor is required to attend the school termly to report on their area of interest and to circulate a report (completed in accordance with the Local Authority guidance) to all members of the Body of Governors, the Head teacher and our clerk.
 All visits are targeted, with each governor having an agenda linked into the School’s Improvement Plan.
 It is essential for all of our governors to understand how the school operates.

 All governors carefully consider and continually review the School’s Improvement Plan.
 In conjunction with this governors carefully consider we how we allocate funding and look at relevant research on costs/benefit analysis (Sutton Trust).